-FULL VOICE ® A MUSIC CURICULLUM FOR THE VOCAL STUDENTS by Nikki Loney and Mim Adams
+FULL VOICE ® A MUSIC CURRICULUM FOR THE VOCAL STUDENTS by Nikki Loney and Mim Adams

 Recommended for grades 1-2/ Ages 6-8

 This level was specifically developed for young students ages 6-8 who are brand new to music lessons.
-Concepts are introduced slowly with plenty of review.
-There are many different types of activities that encourage young students to build their confidence in the private vocal lesson.
-This level is used in Introductory small group vocal classes!
+Concepts are introduced slowly with plenty of reviews.
+There are many different types of activities that encourage young students to build their confidence.
+This level is used in Introductory small group vocal classes or private lessons!

 Recommended for Ages 8 and up

 For students who have completed the Introductory Level; for students age 8 and up who have introductory music experience (private, classroom, or choral); for older/adult students who are new to music lessons.
 Level One reviews introductory musical concepts and introduces elementary level music theory.

 For dedicated students who have completed Level One; for students with previous music experience who are confident counting eighth notes and sight singing in C Major.
 Level Two continues to encourage confident, independent singing skills.
 This level reviews musical concepts introduced in Level One and introduces sight singing in F and G major.